 The City Land Use Plan designation for Parcel 1 is Commercial Recreation within an Irregular 7.6 Residential Dashed Line Area and the Broward County Land Use Plan designation is Recreation and Open Space within an Irregular 7.6 Residential Dashed Line Area.
 The current zoning for Parcel 1 is S-1 (Recreational).
-The proposed land use designation for Parcel 1 is split, with 1.11 gross acres being designated as Parks on the City's Future Land Use Map and Recreation & Open Space on the County's Future Land Use Map, with 20.24 gross acres designated as Residential 7 within an Irregular 8.38 Dashed Line Area on the City and County Future Land Use Maps.
-The proposed zoning designation of Parcel 1 is PUD.
+The proposed land use designation for 20.73 gross acres of Parcel 1 is Residential (7) within an Irregular 8.43 Dashed Line Area and the proposed zoning designation of this area is PUD.
+A portion of the parcel (0.60 gross acres) will maintain the existing Commercial Recreation land use designation and will be rezoned from S-1 to S-2 to facilitate the development of the future public park.

 The City Land Use Plan designation for Parcel 2 is Residential (7) within an Irregular 7.6 Residential Dashed Line Area and the Broward County Land Use Plan Designation is Irregular 7.6 Residential within a Dashed Line Area.
 The current zoning for Parcel 2 is R-3A (Multiple-Dwelling Residential District).
-The future land use designation for this parcel is being amended to Parks on the City's Future Land Use Map and Recreation & Open Space on the County's Future Land Use map, while the zoning designation will be amended from R-3A to PUD.
+The existing Residential (7) land use designation for this parcel will remain in place, while the zoning designation will be amended from R-3A to S-2 to facilitate the development of the future public park.